-Carinya Society is an integral component of the Primary Health and Community Support Services in the Northern Suburbs of Melbourne.
-We provide adult training and support services to advance the independence, dignity, worth and human rights of people with disabilities.
+Carinya Society provides adult training and support services to advance the independence, dignity, worth and human rights of people with disabilities.
 We believe that everyone has an equal right to a happy and meaningful life.

-Carinya is a place where outstanding service is not so much a philosophy, but a way of life.
-It is a place that respects human dignity, celebrates diversity and holds passionately the belief that individual worth is an intrinsic right of every person.
+Carinya is a place that respects human dignity, celebrates diversity and holds passionately the belief that individual worth is an intrinsic right of every person.

 We run a quality certified, professional service with well trained and enthusiastic staff.
 We believe in working with our participants, their families and carers and other organisations to get the best results for everyone.

 Carinya Society began as Coburg Helping Hand Association on 8 December 1952.
-Mrs Hilda Morrow (Webster), Mrs. Dowling and people with Disabled Children met and formed a committee to establish an Activity Day Centre in the Coburg area.
-Their aim was to provide the children with a better existence and a chance to reach full potential.
-The Victorian Helping Hand Association provided the fledging body with guidance and assistance.
+The goal was to provide children with a better existence and a chance to reach full potential.

-The State Government of Victoria, the Victorian Helping Hand Association, Coburg Council, Coburg Rotary Club and the Post Office Hotel Social Club assisted with the establishment of the Activity Centre on the present site.
-The demand for placements increased, creating the need for an extra building and the establishment of an Annexe at Congram Street Broadmeadows which commenced in 1973.
-The Annexe in Broadmeadows later became a separate identity.
+The Victorian State Government, the Victorian Helping Hand Association, Coburg Council, Coburg Rotary Club and the Post Office Hotel Social Club assisted with the establishment of the Activity Centre on the present site.

 Over the years many changes have taken place.
-The main changes include the erection of a hall, industrial area and the transfer of the Junior School of the Education Department as a Special Development School.
-This ended an era of service to children and adults.
+The main changes include the erection of a hall, industrial area and the transfer of the Junior School to a Special Development School.
+This ended an era of services to children and adults.
 The Society now caters for adults over 18 years of age in the provision of specialised training and residential care.